-“Do you think it’s a trap?”
+“A trap?”
 Elier ventures.

 “Enough of this,” Ren says.
 “I need to find Terrelly.”

-“Wind at your backs and sun on your brow.”
-He’s portly and flustered—he looks like a hobbit, only regular height.
-“My name is Biles Lom.
-I serve as the unofficial mayor.”
-He lowers his hands.
+“Wind at your back and sun on your brow.”
+He’s portly.
+Flustered.
+Looks like a hobbit, only regular height.
+“I am Biles Lom.
+Unofficial mayor of Naversé Township.”